NicoloToscani/node-red-contrib-schneider-pm3200/README.md

 ## How to use

-### pm3250 node
+### pm3200 node
-Use the `pm3250` node to configure which information you want to request from the gateway.
+Use the `pm3200` node to configure which information you want to request from the gateway.

-Wire the output of the `pm3250` to the input of the `Modbus Flex Getter`.
+Wire the output of the `pm3200` to the input of the `Modbus Flex Getter`.

-### extractor node
+### converter node
-Use the `extractor` node to convert the values from the modbus response into human readable numbers.
+Use the `converter` node to convert the values from the modbus response into human readable numbers.

-Wire the second output of the `Modbus Flex Getter` to the input of the `extractor`.
+Wire the second output of the `Modbus Flex Getter` to the input of the `converter`.

 ## Equipment Compatibility